Euro buoyant, Aussie dollar eyes jobs data

 Speculation of more stimulus from the U.S. central bank also helped bolster risk appetite.
 A top Fed official said a softening U.S. economy is getting close to a point where he would call for more stimulus action from the Fed to revive growth.

 As a result, both the safe-haven U.S. dollar and yen fell sharply.
-The dollar dropped to its lowest since late May against a basket of major currencies.
-That saw the euro climb as high as $1.2585 (0.812 pence) overnight.
+The dollar dropped to its lowest since late May against a basket of major currencies .DXY.
+That saw the euro climb as high as $1.2585 overnight.

 The single currency last stood at $1.2568, with immediate resistance around $1.2600, followed by $1.2671, a level representing the 38.2 percent retracement of its May 1-June 1 fall.